craftcms/docs/docs/4.x/elements.md

 ## Indexes

-You’ll access most elements via an element index.
-Indexes allow you to browse, sort, and [search](./searching.md) for elements in a paginated table-like view.
+You’ll access most elements via their element index.
+Indexes allow you to browse, sort, and [search](./searching.md) for elements in a paginated, table-like view.

 ### Sources

 Indexes are broken down into **sources**.
-Sources can be permanent fixtures of an element type (like the **Admin** source for users), dynamically added based on its configuration (like sources for each user group), or defined by a set of custom rules.
+Sources can be permanent fixtures of an element type (like the **Admin** source for users), dynamically added based on its configuration (like those for user groups), or defined by a set of custom rules.

 Each source also controls what columns are visible in the index, and its default sorting.